-Device registers for the SC5510A vary between two bytes and six bytes in length.
+Device register for the SC5511A vary between two bytes and six bytes in length.
 The most significant byte (MSB) is the command register address that specifies how the device should handle the subsequent configuration data.
 The configuration data likewise needs to be ordered MSB first, that is, transmitted first.
 Input and output buffers of six bytes long are sufficient on the host.
-Upon execution of a write only register, the device will return 1 byte with a value of "1".
-To ensure that a register instruction has been fully executed by the device, reading the byte back from the device will confirm that because the device will only return data upon full execution of the instruction.
-It is important to read back this byte to clear the serial buffer so that subsequent incoming data is not corrupted; see the write_device() and sc5510a_reg_write() functions in the source code.
+To ensure that a register instruction has been fully executed by the device, reading a byte back from the device will confirm that because the device will only return data upon full execution of the instruction, although this is not necessary.